6 Product Development Trends (2021-2023)

 The vast majority of these OBDs monitor a vehicle’s systems and alert the driver when there is a malfunction or when maintenance is needed.

 By contrast, Tesla has included software in its vehicles that can self-diagnose problems and automatically order the replacement part for the driver.

 Tesla's OBD system uses IoT tech to find replacement parts.

-The company even claims that this software can help resolve 80% of maintenance problems without the need to visit a service station.
+The company even claims that this software can help resolve 80% of all maintenance problems without the need to visit a service station.

 Tesla also updates the software in the vehicle remotely.
 And it uses the data it is collecting to price its own insurance products.

 This trend has also spread to other aspects of consumers’ daily lives.